 www.monitair.co.uk

-Monitair Chevron 2
+Monitair Chevron

 Installation and Setup

 Principle of Operation

 The Chevron operates by monitoring the static pressure in the extract duct.
 The sample tube from the unit is fitted to the duct, close to the point of extract, using an extended grommet or tapped hosetail.
 Firstly, the extract system (LEV) is set up to ensure a safe working environment, using dampers, fan speed controllers and bypasses.
 This process is continued until every extract point in the system is working safely and within the guidelines for the material being extracted.
 The calibration mode is then selected on the Chevron airflow indicator, using a simple magnetic actuator.
-This 'normalises' the Chevron to the conditions now observed, and continuous periodic monitoring commences.
-The Chevron measures negative pressures in the range of -50 to -6000 Pascals.
-The duct pressure is sampled every 5 seconds, and the display updated accordingly.
+This 'normalises' the Chevron to the conditions now observed. and continuous periodic monitoring commences

+The Chevron samples the negative static pressure in the duct every 15 seconds, and updates the display accordingly.

 Whilst the static pressure in the duct stays adequate for safe air removal, the Chevron shows this, continuously moving, display.

 If the negative static pressure within the duct drops by more than 20%, the Chevron recognises this as an unsafe condition.
 This triggers a series of flashes of the LED below the display, after which the display changes to the graphic shown, flashing on and off approximately twice per second.
 Thereafter, the red LED below the display flashes approximately every 5 seconds.

 The Chevron is powered by 2 'AA' size batteries, and is designed to run for a minimum of 14 months between battery changes.
 When the batteries need changing, the display will change to one of the forms shown on the right.